skycoin/docs/content/dev-docs/guides/p2p_network.md

 {{% comment %}}
-* **Download Restarts:** The sync node can send a non-best (but otherwise valid) block chain to the IBD node.
-The IBD node won't be able to identify it as non-best until the initial block download nears completion, forcing the IBD node to restart its block chain download over again from a different node.
-Bitcoin Core ships with several block chain checkpoints at various block heights selected by developers to help an IBD node detect that it is being fed an alternative block chain history---allowing the IBD node to restart its download earlier in the process.
+* **Download Restarts:** The sync node can send a non-best (but otherwise valid) blockchain to the IBD node.
+The IBD node won't be able to identify it as non-best until the initial block download nears completion, forcing the IBD node to restart its blockchain download over again from a different node.
+Bitcoin Core ships with several blockchain checkpoints at various block heights selected by developers to help an IBD node detect that it is being fed an alternative blockchain history---allowing the IBD node to restart its download earlier in the process.

-* **Disk Fill Attacks:** Closely related to the download restarts, if the sync node sends a non-best (but otherwise valid) block chain, the chain will be stored on disk, wasting space and possibly filling up the disk drive with useless data.
+* **Disk Fill Attacks:** Closely related to the download restarts, if the sync node sends a non-best (but otherwise valid) blockchain, the chain will be stored on disk, wasting space and possibly filling up the disk drive with useless data.
 {{% /comment %}}